Brendan Grace: Personal life

-Grace married Eileen Doyle in 1973.
-They had four children, Melanie, Brendan, Amanda, and Bradley.
-The last is best known as a member of the American metalcore band Poison the Well.
+Brendan Grace married Eileen Doyle in 1973.
+They had four children, including Bradley Grace, a member of the American metalcore band Poison the Well.

 In November 2009, Grace released his autobiography, Amuzing Grace (ISBN 0956354114).
-In his later life, he divided his time between his home in Jupiter, Florida, and his pub in Killaloe, County Clare, which he named Brendan Grace's Bar.
+In his later life, he divided his time between his home and his pub which he named Brendan Grace's Bar.

 Grace was diagnosed with pneumonia in June 2019, and died from lung cancer at the Galway Clinic in Galway, Ireland, on 11 July 2019, aged 68.
 His funeral took place on 15 July at the Church of St. Nicholas of Myra in Dublin, followed by cremation.
 The funeral was attended by thousands of fans who lined the streets outside the church as well as along the procession route, which included stops outside the Guinness brewery and Grace's childhood home on Echlin Street.
 A year later his family scattered his ashes on Lough Derg near their family home in Killaloe, County Clare.
 A seat was also dedicated to the entertainer at his favourite spot in Killaloe where he used to feed the ducks and the swans.